bloomreach/discovery-connector-magento/README.md

 # Bloomreach Connector Module

 The Connector module provides the option to connect with Bloomreach Search Merchandise and other API and pixel integration.
+The Discovery Magento connector is a community-supported tool.
+It is fully Open-Sourced and open to contributions.

 ## Installing Magento